JusuSandi/HTML-CSS-Practice/README.md

 ## Feedback

-If you have any feedback, suggestions, or inquiries, feel free to reach out to me at [Your Email Address].
+If you have any feedback, suggestions, or inquiries, feel free to reach out to me.
 I appreciate your input and look forward to hearing from you!

 Thank you for visiting my portfolio!